agrija9/agrija9.github.io/content/publication/r_and_d/index.md

 and projecting it to two dimensions using techniques such as Principal Component Analysis (PCA) and t-distributed stochastic neighbor embedding (t-SNE).
 A set of anomaly scoring methods is applied on top of these latent vectors in order to compute unsupervised clustering.
-We have achieved an accuracy of up to 96% with the KM eans + + algorithm.
+We have achieved an accuracy of up to 96 percent with the KMeans++ algorithm.
 We also report the data reconstruction and generation results of two dimensional turbulence slices corresponding to CFD simulation of a HVAC air duct.
 For this, we have trained a Convolutional Variational Autoencoder (CVAE).
 We have found that the model is capable of reconstructing laminar